koosoli/AI-Agent-Cafe/README.md

 ### 3. Set Up API Keys

+#### **Primary Key (Google Gemini)**
+The application is designed to work out-of-the-box with a Google Gemini API key, which powers the core tutorial and default agents.

-Create a .env.local file in the root directory of the project.
+1. Create a `.env.local` file in the root directory of the project.
-Add your Google Gemini API Key.
-You can get one from Google AI Studio.
+2. Add your Google Gemini API Key.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
 The application is configured to read the `API_KEY` environment variable.

 ```
 # .env.local
 API_KEY="YOUR_GEMINI_API_KEY_HERE"
 ```

+#### **Optional Keys (OpenAI, OpenRouter, Voice, etc.)**
-For OpenAI, OpenRouter, ElevenLabs, and Microsoft Azure keys: These are configured directly within the application's **Settings modal**.
-You only need to enter them once.
-You do not need to put them in the .env.local file.
+For all other services (OpenAI, OpenRouter, ElevenLabs, Microsoft Azure), keys are configured **directly within the application's Settings modal**.

+1. Launch the application.
+2. Click the menu icon in the top-right corner, then select **Settings**.
+3. In the **General** tab, enter your keys for any services you wish to use.
+4. Use the "Test" button next to each key to verify it.
+After a successful test, you can use the corresponding models or voices in the agent editor.

 ### 4. Alternative AI Endpoints